 Natural seepage wells have been harvested on a small scale since pre-historic times in many parts of the world, and examples can be identified in Arabia, Europe and China.
-Production remained a craft activity without a skilled labour force in which the oil was not sought through exploration but found where it appeared naturally at the surface, and was only locally important or for highly specialised jobs such as water-proofing vessels or illuminating religious icons.
+Nevertheless, production remained a craft activity with no skilled labour force in which the oil was not sought through exploration but found where it appeared naturally at the surface, and was only locally important or applied in specialised areas such as for water-proofing vessels or to illuminate religious icons.

-The particular focus of this study is the industrialised production of petroleum products which dates precisely from the middle of the 19th century, when mechanised techniques of tapping underground sources initiated a rapid development leading to petroleum replacing coal as the main fossil energy source.
+The particular focus of this study, therefore, is the industrialised production of petroleum products which dates precisely from the middle of the 19th century, when mechanised techniques of tapping underground sources initiated a rapid development leading to petroleum replacing coal as the main fossil energy source.
 Beginning with oil for illumination and then for mechanical lubrication, by the early 20th century it had extended to motor transport on both land and sea, and it widened vastly from the 1940s as the petro-chemical industry developed with oil as its feedstock.